 Where Did Artistic Manhole Covers Come From?

 Sewer networks had long existed in Japan until foreign engineers introduced a modernized system in the 19th century.
-This system consisted of underground sewers with above ground access points called manholes.
-Manhole covers were given their name because, manholes had to be covered for obvious reasons.
+This system consisted of underground sewers with above-ground access points called manholes.
+Manhole covers were given their name because manholes had to be covered for obvious reasons.

 Implementing the New Sewer System Plan

 broke down some initial resistance to the government’s plan.
-They hoped that these would promote the cities in charge of the covers’ maintenance.
+They hoped these would promote the cities in charge of the covers’ maintenance.
 Manholes belonging to private electrical supply companies existed before this change.
 After the change, new manhole covers for sewers, water and fire hydrants suddenly dotted the pavements and streets of Japan.

-Architectural Manhole Cover Designs
+Architectural Manhole Covers

-Some designs feature local and more famous cultural assets such as buildings, bridges, works of art, museums and the like.
+Some designs feature local and more famous cultural assets such as buildings, bridges, works of art, museums, and the like.

 A rare design showing the old Shizuoka City Hall dome on a road maintenance manhole cover is pictured above.